 Sell your own private label product

-Chances are, if you have your own private label product (i.e., a product you sell under your unique brand) Facebook Marketplace is already on your radar as a potential place to list it.
-10% of Amazon sellers (who mostly run private-label businesses) currently sell on Facebook, and another 8% are looking to expand there in 2021.
+Chances are if you have your own private label product (i.e., a product you sell under your unique brand) Facebook Marketplace is already on your radar.
+10% of Amazon sellers (who mostly run private-label businesses) currently sell on Facebook, and another 8% are looking to expand there in 2022.

 Advantages of the private label model: